Drsain/Project-Examples/README.md

 ## Cars
 Using R-Studio I read in a database of cars on a car search website.
 Based on certain characteristics of the cars I would plot various graphs, including a line of best fit.
 I would then find the car farthest below that line in order to find the best deal for the two variables being listed.

+## Chalk Cliffs Pictures
+Using a software called cloud compare I was able to investigate fitting two large sets of cloud data(60+ million points) in the same x-y coordinate using different processes.
+I also cut out smaller samples for fitting and attempted to understand other tools that cloud compare has.